mercredi 10 septembre 2025

 Extermination, dehumanization, starvation, blockade, lack of water and medication.

-The destruction of the health service, the hunting down of doctors, the hunting down of journalists, safe places which turn out to be not safe at all but traps,
+The destruction of the health service, the hunting down of doctors, the hunting down of journalists, safe places which turn out to be not safe at all but traps, concentration camps, all this together makes a clear Holocaust.

 Clearly all these elements are not in any way different from similar actions by the Nazis during the second World War.